TheCatism/TheCatism.github.io/_posts/2024-12-20-03-format-string-leak.md

 ## Solution

-We can make a script that loops 10 times reading whats on the stack at different offsets.
-We'll use the %p format specifer to read the addresses.
+We can make a script that loops 10 times reading what's on the stack at different offsets.
+We'll use the `%p` format specifer to read the addresses.

 ![solve_script.png](../assets/images/format_string_leak/e9df1d6ff8b98d66a3fc3394082c443d.png)